Follow the North Atlantic coastline from Reykjavík into the south coast wonderland and become a Northern Light Hunter.

-On clear days you will see Hekla Volcano and in the distance the glacier-capped Eyjafjalljökull Volcano will rise majestically above the coastal mountains at its base.
+On clear days you will see Hekla Volcano and in the distance, the glacier-capped Eyjafjalljökull Volcano will rise majestically above the coastal mountains at its base.
 Just a few kilometres off the coastline you might be able to see the volcanic Westman Islands.
-Our first stop is at the 60-metre high Seljalandsfoss Waterfall, famous for the hidden pathway behind it.
-We then stop at the powerful Skógafoss Waterfall where a short walk up a flight of steps will reveal one of Iceland´s most scenic view.
+Our first stop is at the 60-metre-high Seljalandsfoss Waterfall, famous for the hidden pathway behind it.
+We then stop at the powerful Skógafoss Waterfall where a short walk up a flight of steps will reveal one of Iceland´s most scenic views.

 Our last stop will be Vík.
 The village of Vík is the southernmost village in Iceland, located on the main ring road around the island.
-Despite its small size (291 inhabitants) it is the largest settlement for 70 km.
-After that we head back to Reykjavík.
+Despite its small size (291 inhabitants), it is the largest settlement at 70 km.
+After that, we head back to Reykjavík.

 In the evening a search for the Northern Lights will be made, if weather allows.
 For many seeing the Northern Lights is the reason for coming to our northern island in winter.
 The Aurora is both wonderfully mysterious and magical, and once seen never forgotten.
 Simply put, nothing says “Icelandic Winter” like the idea of hunting for the Northern Lights.

 A result of powerful solar storms, the Northern Lights need clear winter skies to be visible.
 Rest assured, our expert operational team has decades of experience analyzing weather patterns.
 We carefully review daily the cloud forecast and the Northern Lights forecast.
 We never set off unless we think we have a good chance of spotting them, meaning we have a high success rate.